-We welcome science, technology and capacity building initiatives, including the UN Commission on Science and Technology for Development, the Technology Mechanism of the UNFCCC, the Climate Technology Centre and Network’s advisory services, the Green Climate Fund, the World Intellectual Property Organization’s (WIPO) capacity building, the Climate Investment Fund, and UNIDO National Cleaner Production Centres networks.
-We invite specialized agencies, funds and programmes of the United Nations system with technology-intensive mandates to further promote the development and diffusion of relevant technologies and capacity building through their respective work programs.
-We commit to strengthen coherence and synergies among technology initiatives within the UN system, with a view to eliminating duplicative efforts and recognizing the many successful existing efforts in this space.
+We welcome science, technology and capacity-building initiatives, including the UN Commission on Science and Technology for Development, the Technology Mechanism of the UNFCCC, the Climate Technology Centre and Network’s advisory services, the World Intellectual Property Organization’s (WIPO) capacity building, and UNIDO National Cleaner Production Centres networks.
+We invite specialized agencies, funds and programmes of the United Nations system with technology-intensive mandates to further promote the development and diffusion of relevant science, technologies and capacity building through their respective work programmes.
+We commit to strengthen coherence and synergies among science and technology initiatives within the UN system, with a view to eliminating duplicative efforts and recognizing the many successful existing efforts in this space.

 We decide to establish a Technology Facilitation Mechanism.
-The mechanism will be launched at the UN Summit for the adoption of the Post-2015 Development Agenda in order to support the sustainable development goals.
+The mechanism will be launched at the United Nations Summit for the adoption of the post-2015 development agenda in order to support the sustainable development goals.

 We decide that the Technology Facilitation Mechanism will be based on a multi-stakeholder collaboration between Member States, civil society, private sector, scientific community, United Nations entities and other stakeholders and will be composed of: a United Nations Interagency Task Team on Science, Technology and Innovation for the SDGs, a collaborative Multistakeholder Forum on Science, Technology and Innovation for the SDGs and an on-line platform.

-The United Nations Interagency Task Team on Science, Technology and Innovation for the SDGs will promote coordination, coherence, and cooperation within the UN System on STI related matters, enhancing synergy and efficiency, in particular to enhance capacity building initiatives.
+The United Nations Interagency Task Team on Science, Technology and Innovation for the SDGs will promote coordination, coherence, and cooperation within the UN System on STI related matters, enhancing synergy and efficiency, in particular to enhance capacity-building initiatives.
 The Task Team will draw on existing resources and will work with 10 representatives from the civil society, private sector, the scientific community, to prepare the meetings of the Multistakeholder Forum on Science, Technology and Innovation for the SDGs, as well as in the development and operationalization of the on-line platform, including preparing proposals for the modalities for the Forum and the on-line platform.
 The 10 representatives will be appointed by the Secretary General, for periods of two years.
-The Task Team will be open to the participation of all UN agencies, funds and programmes, including ECOSOC functional commissions and it will initially be composed by the entities that currently integrate the informal working group on technology facilitation, namely: UNDESA, UNEP, UNIDO, UNESCO, UNCTAD, ITU, WIPO and the World Bank.
+The Task Team will be open to the participation of all UN agencies, funds and programmes, and ECOSOC functional commissions and it will initially be composed by the entities that currently integrate the informal working group on technology facilitation, namely: UN Department of Economic and Social Affairs, United Nations Environment Programme, UNIDO, United Nations Educational Scientific and Cultural Organization, UNCTAD, International Telecommunication Union, WIPO and the World Bank.

 The on-line platform will be used to establish a comprehensive mapping of, and serve as a gateway for, information on existing STI initiatives, mechanisms and programmes, within and beyond the UN.
-The on-line will facilitate access to information, knowledge and experience, as well as best practices and lessons learned, on STI facilitation initiatives and policies.
+The on-line platform will facilitate access to information, knowledge and experience, as well as best practices and lessons learned, on STI facilitation initiatives and policies.
 The online platform will also facilitate the dissemination of relevant open access scientific publications generated worldwide.
-The on-line platform will be developed on the basis of an independent technical assessment which will take into account best practices and lessons learned from other initiatives, within and beyond the United Nations, in order to ensure that it will complement, facilitate access to and provide adequate information on existing science, technology and innovation platforms, avoiding duplications and enhancing synergies.
+The on-line platform will be developed on the basis of an independent technical assessment which will take into account best practices and lessons learned from other initiatives, within and beyond the United Nations, in order to ensure that it will complement, facilitate access to and provide adequate information on existing STI platforms, avoiding duplications and enhancing synergies.